SocialEconomyDataLab/spec/docs/identifiers.md

 * [GB-EDU](http://org-id.guide/list/GB-EDU) and [GB-UKPRN](http://org-id.guide/list/GB-UKPRN) - Education establishments
 * [GB-LAE](http://org-id.guide/list/GB-LAE) (England), [GB-LAS](http://org-id.guide/list/GB-LAS) (Scotland), [GB-PLA](http://org-id.guide/list/GB-PLA) (Wales)  - Local authorities

-If you have a registered number from some other scheme, including overseas registrars, check the [org-id List Locator](http://org-id.guide/) for a Registration Agency Code to use.
-If the Registration Agency Code you need is not listed, contact the support team.
+If you have a registered number from some other scheme, including overseas registrars, check the [org-id List Locator](http://org-id.guide/) for a code to use.
+If the code you need is not listed, contact the support team.

+### Creating internal identifiers
+If you do not have any commonly used codes for an organisation, then using internal identifiers in such a way that they can be uniquely distinguished from other published data is the way forward.

-If you do not have any external registration numbers for the organisation, use your organisation prefix and any internal identifier you have for this organisation.
+* Use your publisher prefix and any internal identifier you have for this organisation in the format {publisher prefix}-{internal identifier}, e.g. `ABC-123456`.

-If you use a database that records details of organisations in a separate lookup table, this may provide an identifier you can use.
+* If you use a database that records details of organisations in a separate lookup table, this may provide an persistent identifier you can use.

-If you only record data in a spreadsheet, and don't assign organisations an ID, you could use a spreadsheet formula to turn the organisation name into an identifier (e.g. removing spaces and lowercasing the name).
-The support team can provide guidance on this.
+* If you only record data in a spreadsheet, and don't assign organisations an identifier of any sort, you could use a spreadsheet formula to turn the organisation name into an identifier (e.g. removing spaces and lowercasing the name).